Note: the Niv Lab is currently quite full and we are not actively searching for students, nor do we currently have open positions for postdocs.

 Q: Can I work as a research assistant in your lab?

 A: Princeton University (rightly) does not allow us to accept volunteers in our lab, and all research assistant positions are paid positions.
-Undergraduates in Princeton who are interested in our work can work in the lab as hourly employees during the school year, or as summer interns in the summer (see below).
+Undergraduates in Princeton who are interested in our work can work in the lab as hourly employees during the school year, or as summer interns (see below).
 If you have already graduated from college and are looking for a full time research assistant position, check in with me by email.
 We typically have one or two full time research assistants/lab managers, and expect full time research assistants to stay in the lab for two years.
 We therefore hire ~1 research assistant per year.

 Q: Do you accept foreign research assistants?

 A: Unfortunately, due to visa regulations we cannot secure a work visa (or any other immigration-related documents) to the USA for foreigners interested in working in the lab at a post-bac level.
 Unless you have a Master's degree or you are coming as a graduate student, we cannot hire you to the lab.
 This is beyond our control.
+We do accept international students on OPT, but cannot provide OPT STEM extensions.

 Q: Do you accept undergraduate summer interns?